tackline/Play-Serializer/README.md

  - I used a generic constructor! (though not for anything particularly useuful)
  - Generics for handling return and exception types are terrible.
  - Keywords considered a bad idea (context sensitive keywords moreso).
+ - Why am I bothering with arrays of reference types - they suck.
+(A. to get a grip on what is going on in the reflection API.)